 My passion for Five Element Acupuncture started in the mid-1990s.
 Having treatment myself and embarking on an inner journey of personal transformation sparked a fascination with this ancient form of healing and philosophy.
 This ignited my curiosity to such an extent that I decided to devote myself to studying and becoming a Five Element Acupuncturist.

 I ran my own acupuncture practice in London for several years prior to relocating to Sydney in 2003.
-My Sydney clinic is based in Kirribilli.
+My Sydney clinic is located in Stanmore.
 I also offer distance sessions via Skype/FaceTime.

 Qualifications LicAc (UK) Member AACMA AHPRA certified